Slashgear/personal-blog/src/pages/how-to-deploy-on-github-pages-with-travis-ci/index.md

 > You are good to go, your next commit pushed on master branch will trigger deployment of your site.

 Hope this will help you configure travis deployment for your project.

+If you liked it, I'll try to do the same tutorial with _Github Action_.